franneck94/Vscode-C-Cpp-Runner/README.md

 Caveats:

-- Currently no cross-compiling is allowed
-- Only the 64bit version of MSVC is allowed
+- Only the 64bit (no cross-compiling) version of MSVC is allowed

 ## Release Notes

 Refer to the [CHANGELOG](CHANGELOG.md).

-## Currently known issues

-- Include paths that contain whitespaces
-- Using the extension without admin rights on the computer

 ## License